Fort Bend Independent School District: History

 Fort Bend ISD was formed when Sugar Land ISD and Missouri City ISD merged after an election on April 18, 1959.
 The first superintendent was Louis P. Rodgers, who had been the Missouri City ISD superintendent upon the merger.
 The Sugar Land ISD superintendent Edward Mercer, became the assistant superintendent.

 Missouri City ISD was formed from Missouri City Common School, House Common School, and Mustang Common School (Fresno area).
 Sugar Land ISD was formed in 1918 and was expanded by adding Sartartia Common School and Clodine Common School in 1948.

 Originally FBISD was racially segregated, with white high school students attending the consolidated Dulles High School, with its permanent campus in Sugar Land, and black high school students attending M.R.
 Wood School in Sugar Land.
 In 1963, FBISD had 600 students.
-The school district desegregated in September 1965; in the post-desegregation period Dulles was the district's sole high school until Willowridge High School opened in 1979.
+On June 23, 1964, the board of trustees for FBISD began the desegregation process via adopting a plan calling for freedom of choice for attending high schools.
+The plan was rejected by the commissioner of education for the Department of Health, Education and Welfare, and the following year on May 10, 1965, it was amended to mandate full desegregation and create zones based on equal ethnic distribution.
+The desegregation process went into effect in September 1965; in the post-desegregation period Dulles was the district's sole high school until Willowridge High School opened in 1979.
+Desegregation was officially dismantled in FBISD in 1968.

 Rodgers died in May 1967 so Mercer became superintendent.
 Lawrence Elkins succeeded Mercer after the latter retired in August 1974.

 In 1969 the school district had 1,000 students, and its enrollment was increasing.
 Between 1979 and 1997, a new high school opened at intervals no more than five years apart.
 The district became the fastest growing school district in the State of Texas.
 In August 1997 the district had over 14,000 students at its high schools, then numbering six.